 The main focus of OYBL is to introduce players to the sport of basketball and build the key fundamentals which will assist your child in becoming a better basketball player.
 If your child has not played organized basketball or is looking to build introductory basketball skills, this is the league for your child.
 This league is also a good option for families that are not looking to travel distances to other communities to play basketball games.
 All OYBL games will be played in the Oregon school district; however we reserve the right to potentially combine with a neighboring school district to provide the children opportunities to play a wider variety of opponents.
 OYBL is less of a time commitment than Traveling Basketball since players practice only one night per week and play games on Saturdays.

 Practices for 3rd - 6th grade run November through February with games on Saturday mornings in January and February.
-Due to the number of participants (over 580 last year) practice night requests are not accepted.
+Due to the number of participants (over 600+ annually) practice night requests are not accepted.
 Skill sessions for 1st-2nd grade take place on eight different Saturdays between December and February.

 Middle School Basketball